os-3d/agriculture/01_lighting/chip_light_1.0/README.md

 8. Insulated crimp terminals

 # Results
 1. Testing of the heatsink center and boundary temperature was conducted hourly for a period of 12 straight hours.
 After ramp up, the temperature gradient was consistent over this time and ranged from 120 degrees C (center) to 110 degrees C (boundary).
-The extrude temperature of PLA+ is 190 degrees C to 230 degrees C, so this is well within the material threshold to minimize fire risk, though it does present a burn risk given the heatsink is exposed.
+The extrude temperature of PLA+ is 190 degrees C to 230 degrees C, so this is well within the material threshold to minimize fire risk, though it does present a potential (severe) burn risk given the heatsink is exposed.
 2. Light output and coverage is more than sufficient for (many) single-plant growth needs at a range of distances.

 # Next Steps